Published: May 16, 2018

 be repeated four times, for the years and the locations.
 The text format

-column isn't very R friendly for column names.
+of the stat column isn't very R friendly for column names.

 glimpse(tr_data)